-The maximum Pension Supplement is reduced to the basic Pension Supplement after an absence of more than 6 weeks outside Australia, as long as the recipient remains eligible for their income support payment while outside Australia.
+The maximum Pension Supplement is reduced to the basic Pension Supplement after an absence from Australia of more than 6 weeks, as long as the recipient remains eligible for their income support payment.

 Recipients of Parenting Payment (Single) under Age Pension age receive the basic Pension Supplement.